 What to Know About This Unplanned Pregnancy Option

 An unplanned teenage pregnancy is a lot to handle.
-You want what is best for your child, but you may not be able to provide that for them.
-If you are considering adoption for teenage pregnancy, you likely have many different reasons for your decision:
+If you are considering adoption for teenage pregnancy, you can call 1-800-ADOPTION now to get basic information.

 - You may not be ready to be a mother.